afurkank/Simple-Transformer/README.md

 > I haven't tried any learning rate below 0.0001, but when lr is higher than that the model cannot learn as good.

 > Increasing the number of layers from 3 to 6 did not result in better generalization.
-Considering the slower training and more VRAM usage of increased layer number, I do not think it is necessary to go up to 6 layers for my model, at least with as small of a training dataset as I used.
+Considering the slower training and more VRAM usage of increased layer number, I do not think it is necessary to go up to 6 layers for my model, at least with as small training dataset as I used.
 However, I did not try 4 or 5 as number of layers; maybe they can give better results.

 # Inference

 For inference, I used Greedy Decoding as it was the simplest one to implement.

 There is a simple example which translates the given German sentence correctly.
 However, the model produces less accurate outputs as the sentence gets more complicated.
 I assume training the model with more data can solve this problem.
-Also, using methods such as Beam Search instead of Greedy Decoding will probably increase the accuracy of the translation as well.
+Also, during translation, using methods such as Beam Search instead of Greedy Decoding will probably increase the accuracy of the translation as well.